The one simple tell that reveals Fox News’s Seuss obsession for what it is

 “Taken in context, those who want to cancel these books, those that think those books are racist, show me the immediate harm to what victims today, Martha,” Terrell said, perhaps not aware that the “those” to whom he was referring were the people who manage Seuss’s brand.
 “They can’t.
 They use this argument of racist as a gimmick, a talking point to basically cancel people out.”

 It does not appear that the images were shown on the network at any other point besides 3:41 p.m.
 Tuesday, despite Seuss being raised in more than 150 of the 15-second segments Fox News has aired in the past week, according to closed-captioning analysis from GDELT.
-The rest of McCallum’s segment with Terrell used the books’ covers as B-roll.
+The rest of MacCallum’s segment with Terrell used the books’ covers as B-roll.

 Terrell’s argument that the books should be preserved and used as a jumping-off point for discussions of ingrained racism in mid-century America is a common one — however complex a subject that might be for the 4-year-olds who are the ones reading the books.
 But with very rare exception, that isn’t what Fox News is doing in its programming aimed at adults.